 What is a LinkedIn Business Manager?

-- It makes managing multiple accounts and pages much simpler and more manageable.
-Aside from that, managing several accounts and pages will not take up much of your time.
-It’s a lot more efficient than doing it manually by checking it individually.
+- Firstly, managing multiple accounts and pages is much simpler and more manageable.
+Aside from that, accounts and page management tasks won’t take up much of your time.
+It’s a lot more efficient than doing manual, individual checks.

-- The process of sharing data, ad accounts, and managing matched audiences across accounts is made convenient.
-It allows a company to maximize targeting capabilities.
+- Also, sharing data, ad accounts, and managing matched audiences across accounts is more convenient.
+Thus, it allows a company to maximize targeting capabilities.

-- It’s a much more convenient way of granting access to accounts and pages to your company’s relevant people and business partners.
+- In addition, the app is a much more convenient way of granting access to accounts and pages to relevant people and business partners.
 Collaborate with prominent business owners and several stockholders on LinkedIn.

-- Allows you to work with external partners and collaborate efficiently.
+- Lastly, it allows you to work with external partners and collaborate efficiently.